-- The awards in category "A" run from July 1st to the Sub-District Convention in April and will be presented at that time.
-The awards in Category B run from July 1st to June 30th of the following year.
-The award(s) in this criteria shall be presented at the 1st Cabinet Meeting following June 30th of each year. - All award nominations must be submitted to the District Governor, as directed in this policy, and where applicable, the prescribed forms or copies must be used. - All award recipients will be selected as detailed in this Policy. - As much as feasible, the District Governor should not give more than one major award to any Lion or Club, except LCIF, LFC and visitations, which are strictly awarded on numbers.
+June 30 and will be presented at an Awards Banquet chaired by the IPDG held the Saturday evening immediately preceding the Fall Cabinet Meeting.

+- All award nominations must be submitted to the District Governor, as directed in this policy, and where applicable, the prescribed forms or copies must be used. - All award recipients will be selected as detailed in this Policy. - As much as feasible, the District Governor should not give more than one major award to any Lion or Club, except LCIF, LFC and visitations, which are strictly awarded on numbers.